What are picking methods?

 With the pick-by-voice picking method, data is fed back into the system by voice.
 The order picker continuously wears a headset equipped with a microphone and headphones.
 Thanks to the voice client, the order picker is constantly networked with the relevant systems via a wireless connection, which enables smooth communication that can be adapted at short notice.

-• Both hands are available for order picking.
+- Both hands are available for order picking.

-• A computer voice passes on the corresponding orders, and the order picker in turn controls the system using voice commands.
+- A computer voice passes on the corresponding orders, and the order picker in turn controls the system using voice commands.

-• Real-time data exchange, including wireless synchronization with the WMS system, significantly increases the efficiency of pick-by-scan.
+- Real-time data exchange, including wireless synchronization with the WMS system, significantly increases the efficiency of pick-by-scan.

 Frequently used: Picking methods such as pick-by-voice are ideal, especially where just-in-time structures the daily routine.
 Typical sectors that rely on it are therefore areas such as the automotive industry, retail or beverage logistics.
-Pick-by-voice is considered the optimal method in the man-to-goods picking segment and for small-scale picking.
+Pick-by-voice is considered the optimal method in the person-to-goods picking segment and for small-scale picking.

-Pick-by-Light: removal compartment displays the number of items to be picked
+Pick-by-light: removal compartment displays the number of items to be picked

 As a classic process in the context of paperless picking methods, pick-by-light is one of those systems that are used in parallel picking, especially for small parts.
 Each shelf has special displays or so-called light signals that help with intuitive picking.
 The relevant storage compartments are visually displayed to the picker, ensuring a high throughput during picking.

-• Pick-by-Light is suitable for small-scale shipping tasks or in combination with goods-to-man.
+- Pick-by-light is suitable for small-scale shipping tasks or in combination with goods-to-man.

-• Data exchange in real time can be used from two perspectives: Removal of the respective article from the displayed storage compartment or distribution of the articles to the respective locations by means of light guidance.
+- Data exchange in real time can be used from two perspectives: removal of the respective article from the displayed storage compartment or distribution of the articles to the respective locations by means of light guidance.

-• Confirmation by the picker using the integrated acknowledgement button
+- Confirmation by the picker using the integrated acknowledgement button

-• Both hands are available to the operator with this picking method
+- Both hands are available to the operator with this picking method

-• Reduced error rate thanks to visual display of open positions
+- Reduced error rate thanks to visual display of open positions

-Essentially: Pick-by-Light is highly efficient, especially with short routes (small parts warehouses, etc.).
+The essentials: Pick-by-light is highly efficient, especially with short routes (small parts warehouses, etc.).
 This picking method can be easily integrated and adapted to increased order volumes.
 The advantage of this picking method is that several orders can be processed at the same time (also known as parallel picking or multi-order picking).

-Pick-by-Vision: A combination of Pick-by-Voice and Pick-by-Light
+Pick-by-vision: A combination of pick-by-voice and pick-by-light

-Pick-by-vision is particularly suitable for classic man-to-goods picking, where the aim is to minimize the error rate.
+Pick-by-vision is particularly suitable for classic person-to-goods picking, where the aim is to minimize the error rate.
 The system can be controlled using voice commands, so the order picker has both hands available.
 Special glasses that visually display key data guide the employee through the warehouse.
 With the help of augmented reality (AR), this picking method gives the operator a much more extensive visual representation of the warehouse.

-• Each picker receives individual information so that Pick-by-Vision can be used in warehouses of any size.
+- Each picker receives individual information so that Pick-by-Vision can be used in warehouses of any size.

-• A combination with other functions, including camera or navigation systems, increases the efficiency of barcode reading and the like.
+- A combination with other functions, including camera or navigation systems, increases the efficiency of barcode reading and the like.

-• Pick-by-Vision can be implemented in many warehouse structures.
+- Pick-by-vision can be implemented in many warehouse structures.

 However, the planning and integration effort is correspondingly high, so that the practical application possibilities are only given in certain areas.
 In addition, the system is still quite new and not yet in widespread use.
 However, pick-by-vision is an interesting combination of older picking methods that really comes into its own with high pick rates.